shessaanand/last-sync/README.md

 ### Last.fm API Key
 1. Go to [last.fm/api/account/create](https://www.last.fm/api/account/create)
-2. Fill in the form — the application name and description can be anything
+2. Fill in the form (the application name and description can be anything)
 3. Copy the **API key** you're given

 ### Spotify Client ID & Secret